 SLB provides upstream reservoir characterization and drilling and exploration services for the oil and gas industry.
 SLB's services are required by integrated oil companies such as Exxon Mobil, National Oil Companies (NOCs) like Saudi Aramco, and independent producers to explore, develop, and service their oil resources.
 The company has an extensive geographical reach, conducting business in over 80 countries and providing products and services for oil and gas exploration, including seismic services, drilling, and post-drilling services.

 Oil prices started plummeting since mid-2014 due to the demand-supply mismatch in the global oil markets.
 This resulted in weaker oilfield service activity throughout 2015 and 2016, as oil and gas companies curtailed upstream spending due to falling cash flows.
 This severely hit the business of oilfield services companies till 2019.

 Several of the largest oil and gas discoveries in the past five years have been in Latin America, including several multi-billion-barrel offshore finds in Brazil.
-These discoveries are attracting investments from local oil companies such as Petrobras, as well as foreign oil majors such as Chevron and Petrochina.
-Exploration in this region is expected to improve Schlumberger’s revenue and profit outlook in the region.
+These discoveries are attracting investments from local oil companies such as Petrobras, as well as foreign oil majors such as Chevron and PetroChina.
+Exploration in this area is expected to improve SLB's revenue and profit outlook in the region.

-Exploration for unconventional sources such as shale and tight gas are expected to pick up in Argentina, Mexico, Poland, China, and Saudi Arabia over the next several years, resulting in higher revenues and operating profits for Schlumberger in these regions.
+Exploration for unconventional sources such as shale and tight gas is expected to pick up in Argentina, Mexico, Poland, China, and Saudi Arabia over the next several years, resulting in higher revenues and operating profits for SLB in these regions.